Elder Park to Rock to the Sounds of Oz Music This New Year’s Eve

 The Mudra Dance Academy will fill the stage with colourful and spectacular Indian and Bollywood dancing, and Tim Whitt will take the crowd to midnight and beyond with a DJ set spanning everything from disco, funk, hip hop and soul.

-As always, two stunning sets of fireworks will light up the sky, one at 9pm and the other to herald the New Year at midnight, proudly presented by principle partner HomeStart.
+As always, two stunning sets of fireworks will light up the sky, one at 9pm and the other to herald the New Year at midnight, proudly presented by principal partner HomeStart.

 Food from around the world will fill hungry stomachs, the Kids’ Zone will keep the little ones entertained, and roving performers will bring fun and surprises to every corner of the park.